Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

+If $V$ has local minima near to which it can be expanded as $\delta V \propto r^2$, then since $m_{\rm eff}$ increases quadratically with $g$, the eigenfunctions of $H_m(p,r)$ are increasingly localized around the potential minima and the low-lying spectrum of $H^U$ is that of a harmonic oscillator with narrowing level spacing $\delta E \propto 1/g$.
+It is argued further in Ref.~\cite{ashida_cavity_2021} that truncation is increasingly well-justified within $H^U$ at larger g, due to increased localization of the eigenstates of $H_m(p,r)$ that results from the dependence on $m_{\rm eff}$.
+Ref.~\cite{ashida_cavity_2021} studies a double-well dipole as an example application.
+It is found that for a shallow double-well, even the multipolar gauge truncation fails quite severely at extreme coupling strengths, and even in the case of only a single mode, whereas truncation in the Pauli-Fierz frame remains accurate. \cite{ashida_cavity_2021} also provide a multimode generalization of their Pauli Fierz-type transformation.

+Via the literature reviewed above the relative accuracy of material truncations performed in different regimes and gauges is now well understood, at least for simple light-matter systems.
+In particular, truncation will obviously break down as a general approximation for sufficiently harmonic material systems.
+However, as will be emphasized below, in simple models the accuracy of a given truncation is of limited importance, because the truncation is straightforwardly avoidable.

-The onset of USC has often been identified through a departure from Jaynes-Cummings physics, due to the breakdown of the rotating-wave approximation (RWA).
-In the USC regime the qualitative low energy physics of the Jaynes-Cummings model (JCM) is markedly different to that of the quantum Rabi model (QRM).
-For example, unlike the quantum Rabi model the Jaynes-Cummings model predicts no ground state entanglement and no ground state photon population for all coupling strengths.
+Truncation is most significant in its capacity to reveal important qualitative physical implications.
+In particular, the onset of USC has often been identified through a departure from Jaynes-Cummings physics, due to the breakdown of the rotating-wave approximation (RWA).
+In the USC regime the qualitative low energy physics of the Jaynes-Cummings model (JCM) is markedly different from that of the quantum Rabi model (QRM).
+For example, the JCM predicts no ground state entanglement and no ground state photon population for all coupling strengths.
 The contrary predictions of the QRM have previously been regarded as definitive of ultrastrong-coupling phenomenology.
-However, Ref. \cite{stokes_gauge_2019} shows that there exists a gauge choice that yields a Jaynes-Cummings model without performing the RWA.
-The corresponding gauge-parameter $\alpha_{\rm JC}$ varies with the coupling and detuning parameters of the theory, but this is certainly permissible, it simply amounts to choosing a non-constant gauge function (cf. Sec~\ref{natgt}).
+However, Ref.~\cite{stokes_gauge_2019} shows that there exists a gauge choice that yields a Jaynes-Cummings model without performing the RWA.
+The corresponding gauge-parameter $\alpha_{\rm JC}$ varies with the coupling and detuning parameters of the theory, but this is certainly permissible, it simply amounts to choosing a non-constant gauge function (see Sec~\ref{natgt}).